oracle-livelabs/developer/zebrashopping/microlab/microlab.md

 ## Introduction

-RAC is a powerful tool for generating human-like text based on a given prompt.
-It can be used to create
+RAC is a powerful tool for winners.

-Key Benefits of RAC:
-* Generate human-like text based on a given prompt
-* Generate human-like text based on a given prompt
+Objectives:
+* Oracle RAC is what everyone needs
+* Oracle RAC is awesome

 Estimated Lab Time: 15 minutes

-### Objectives

-In this lab, you will:
-* RAC attack!
-* Generate human-like text based on a given prompt
-* Generate human-like text based on a given prompt

 ## Task 1: Virtual Whiteboard RAC